Parliament must apologize for misconduct – Christian Council

-The Christian Council of Ghana has censured parliament and has demanded an unqualified apology from the lawmakers for their actions on the floor of Parliament during the inauguration of the 8th Parliament of the Fourth Republic of Ghana.
+The Christian Council of Ghana has censured Parliament and has demanded an unqualified apology from the lawmakers for their actions on the floor of Parliament during the inauguration of the 8th Parliament of the 4th Republic of Ghana.

 The council deems the acts of the Members of Parliament (MPs) rude and disrespectful and is incensed that their conduct potentially disgraces Ghana in the eyes of the international community.

-Chairman of the council, Most Reverend Dr Paul Kwabena Boafo in an interview on Onua FM’s Yen Sempa Friday, January 8, told the host Nana Okyere Awurukuo that he is livid at the behaviour of the MPs.
+Chairman of the council, Most Reverend Dr. Paul Kwabena Boafo in an interview on Onua FM’s Yen Sempa Friday, January 8, told the host Nana Okyere Awurukuo that he is livid at the behavior of the MPs.

-He said Parliament is an honourable house for elected members who must live exemplary lives worth emulating.
+He said Parliament is an honorable house for elected members who must live exemplary lives worth emulating.

 Rev. Kwabena Boafo thus described the brawl which occurred in parliament on January 7, as disgusting, disrespectful and said parliament has no option than to render an unqualified apology to the good people of Ghana.